50.2K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Daejeon air is currently 2.2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Daejeon air currently meets the WHO annual air quality guideline value

 Moderate 55 US AQI